jmandel/conversational-interop/README.md

 # 💬 Conversational Interop Reference Stack

-A transparent, extensible simulation and orchestration environment for **conversation‑driven interoperability** between systems, teams, and tools in complex domains.
+This project provides a transparent, extensible simulation and orchestration environment designed to solve complex, cross-organization workflows by enabling autonomous AI agents to **"just talk"**.

+Instead of relying on rigid, pre-defined APIs, agents on this platform communicate through a sequence of conversational turns, sharing data and negotiating outcomes dynamically.
+It's built to model and solve real-world challenges like prior authorizations, specialist appointment booking, or clinical trial matching, where context and negotiation are key.

 ---

 ## 💡 What This Stack Lets You Do

-This reference stack is designed so **any developer** can plug in their own conversational agent and have it interact naturally with simulated agents in **nearly any scenario you can design**.
+This reference stack is a "neutral ground" where **any developer** can plug in their own conversational agent and have it interact with other agents in **nearly any scenario you can design**.

 We provide: